Understanding melanoma helps you to prevent it

 - Basal cell carcinoma – to learn more, follow this link: https://www.dermcoll.edu.au/atoz/basal-cell-carcinoma-bcc/

-Melanoma is the least common form of skin cancer, but it is the more serious and can be life threatening.
+Melanoma is the least common form of skin cancer, but it is the more serious form, and it can be life threatening.

 Melanoma develops in the skin’s pigment cells.
 These cells are called melanocytes.
-The purpose of Melanocytes is to help protect our skin from harmful UV radiation.
-When they clump or group together, usually in childhood or adolescent years, they form a mole.
+The purpose of melanocytes is to help protect our skin from harmful UV radiation.
+When melanocytes clump or group together, usually in childhood or adolescent years, they form a mole.
 Most moles are safe, but melanomas can look like moles or can be an unusual change in an existing mole.

-Melanoma develops when the melanocytes in mole started to grow in an unregulated way, either spreading on the surface or penetrating further down into the deeper layers of skin tissue.
+Melanoma develops when the melanocytes in a mole start to grow in an unregulated way, either spreading on the surface or penetrating further down into the deeper layers of skin tissue.

 In the past, most literature points to a deep black irregular shaped mole as a typical representation of melanoma, and this is what we believe we should be looking for.
-But this is only one of the many ways melanoma can look.
+But this is only one of the many ways melanoma can appear.
 Research has come a long way, and we now know that melanoma can present in different ways and in a variety of colours, including a flesh coloured lump.
 This is why we recommend that you go to a trained professional, such as your GP or a dermatologist, to get your skin screened for skin cancer.

 Melanoma develops due to a combination of certain personal risk factors.
 You are at risk if you have one or a few of the following: